 If you decide to hire a personal trainer for your fitness regime, here are a few rules that you shouldn’t compromise on:

-If your professional trainer begins the conversation with promises of unrealistic results within weeks, please turn around and walk the other way.
-Physical fitness is not a pill that can be taken 5 days a week to show results, you will actually have to work hard towards your goal in order to achieve and retain it in the long term.
+If your professional trainer begins the conversation with promises of unrealistic results within weeks, just walk away.
+Physical fitness is not a pill that can be taken 5 days a week to show results.
+You will actually have to work hard towards your goal in order to achieve and retain it in the long term.

 Also, ensure that cardio isn’t over-emphasized, and your trainer does not tell you to run on the treadmill alone while he enjoyably uses his phone.
 You can run on a treadmill by yourself, you don’t need to be charged hourly for that.